petarfinki/Finki/README.md

 # finki

-In this repository , I will post my personal projects(assignments) given from my faculty .
+In this repository , I will post my personal projects(assignments) given from faculty .